SonarSoftwareInc/importer/README.md

 If you wish to import IP assignments for customer/network devices, you must import the inventory items first.
 You will be able to reference MAC addresses on inventory items in the IP import importer.

 `$results = $importer->importInventoryItems("/home/simon/inventoryItems.csv");`

+### Importing MAC address associated account IPs
+To import single IP addresses that are associated with MAC addresses on a customer account, call the function **importAccountIPsWithMacAddresses** on the Importer class, passing in the path to a properly formatted CSV file with MAC associated IP data.
+You will need to manipulate your data into the appropriate format before importing, by using the account MAC IP assignment template in the templates folder.

+If you wish to import IP assignments for customer devices, you must import the inventory items first.
+If you run this import before importing inventory, all of the items will be added as non-inventoried MAC addresses.

+`$results = $importer->importAccountIPsWithMacAddresses("/home/simon/ipsWithMacAddresses.csv");`